ENGYS/HELYX-OS/pages/installation.md

         Select destination folder for HELYX-OS GUI:

-    For example, if a user named Scott wants to install HELYX-OS to their home folder (this is the suggested location), then they woudl enter:
+    For example, if a user named Scott wants to install HELYX-OS to their home folder (this is the suggested location), then they would enter:

         Select destination folder for HELYX-OS GUI: /home/scott/